xiphocoleon/remote-control/README.md

 # remote-control
-This is file for the transmitting circuit.
+This repository will hold a file for the remote control transmitter and the remote control receiver.